-The E Layer Options control several layers of visible data in the Floorplanner view, allowing filtering the view so it contains a desired subset of all the available information.
+The (=) Layer Options control several layers of visible data in the Floorplanner view, allowing filtering the view so it contains a desired subset of all the available information.

-Table 22: Layer Options
+Table 23: Layer Options

 Option Default Description Instances Enabled This layer shows all placed instances.
-This layer shows flylines representing the net connections of selected instances (instances in the ACE selection set).
-Selected Instance Flylines Disabled Note The displayed flylines are filtered by the Non-clock Routes and Clock Routes layer checkboxes.
-If only Clock Routes is checked, then only the flylines for clock nets of the selected instance(s) are displayed.
+Selected Instance Flylines (1) Disabled This layer shows flylines representing the net connections of selected instances (instances in the ACE selection set).
 Clock Nets Enabled This layer shows all clock nets.
 Non-clock Nets Enabled This layer shows all non-clock nets.
-Routing Status · Open Disabled Toggles the display of Open portions of a net.
+Routing Status · Open Connections (2) Disabled Toggles the display of Open portions of a net.
 Open Connections are displayed in the same color as the routed portion of a net, but with a dotted line instead of a solid line.
 Open connections are a subset of a normal net, and are thus also managed by the layer options for Non-clock Routes , Clock Routes , and Route Drawing Mode .
-Open Connections Caution Dotted lines, as used for Open Connections, are much slower to render than solid lines.
-Thus, it is recommended that Open Connections remain disabled unless they are specifically needed for debugging purposes.
 Open Pins Disabled Toggles the display of squares (red by default) highlighting the pins at the endpoints of Open Connections.
 Overflows Disabled Toggles the display of diamonds (orange by default) highlighting pins where route overflows occur.
 (This is very rare.)
 Pins Disabled This layer shows all pins on each Site Sites Enabled This layer shows all the Sites on the device.
+Table Natas